The Body in Time and Place

 Video by Becky Bowley

-Becky Bowley weaves a fine silk red cloth in silence but for the sound of the loom, thread by thread we're lead through the process of weaving... watching in on a dream.
-Once the cloth is woven the character in the tale slowley takes the cloth apart.
-The threads dance and fall with the body, statically charged by the movement, until the character has done, and fades out of the dream leaving a grave like image of red threads and figurative empty space.
+Becky Bowley weaves a fine silk red cloth in silence but for the sound of the loom, thread by thread we're lead through the process of weaving in relation to the female form and psych... watching in on a dream.
+Once the cloth is woven the figure in the tale slowley takes the cloth apart.
+The threads dance and fall with the body, statically charged by movement, until the un-weaving is complete, and the figure fades out of the dream leaving a grave like image of red threads and figurative empty space.

 (Twenty minute video, two week Performance; silk, harris loom, bobbins and mill)